guillaumeeb/big-data-frameworks-on-pbs/spark/Readme.md

 for giving additional options like storing history of apps.

 ### Using a module (lmod here)

 For still more simplicity, it is possible to use a predefined module on a cluster.
-An example is provided here for lmod.
+An example is provided (in _module_ directory) for lmod.
 Once this module is deployed in your environment, launching a cluster is as simple as that:

 ````bash
 #!/bin/bash
 #PBS -N spark-cluster-path